 Decide whether you would be best suited by forming a sole proprietorship, a partnership, or an LLC (limited liability company).
 Typically, single-owner small businesses are best formed as an LLC due to the numerous benefits related to the structure.

 You need funding to make moves

 If you don’t have thousands waiting in the bank to start your new house-flipping business, you’re not alone.
-Most business owners don’t have the money to start their operation upfront.
+Most business owners don’t have the money to start their operations upfront.

-It’s more common for entrepreneurs to seek out the capital they need to get started.
+It’s more common for entrepreneurs to seek out the capital they need to get started in the development finance sector.
 It’s important that you have a good enough personal financial history to get the ball rolling on finances.

 Seek out an SBA backed loan or an angel investor.
 In short, there are a few realistic ways to find the money to start flipping houses, but you’ll have to have a good credit score to get anywhere.

 Start networking with contractors

 Once you’ve done the footwork to build a good relationship with lenders, it’s time to start striking up conversations with contractors and other specialists you’ll need to efficiently flip houses.